Janusz Kamiński

-Janusz Zygmunt Kamiński ([ˌjanuʂ kaˈmiɲskʲi]; born June 27, 1959) is a Polish cinematographer and director of film and television.
-He has established a partnership with Steven Spielberg, working as a cinematographer on his films since 1993.
-He won the Academy Award for Best Cinematography for his work on Spielberg's holocaust drama Schindler's List and World War II epic Saving Private Ryan (1998).
-He has also received Academy Award nominations for Amistad (1997), The Diving Bell & the Butterfly (2007) War Horse (2011), Lincoln (2012), and West Side Story (2021).
-He has also received nominations for five BAFTA Awards, and six American Society of Cinematographers Awards.
+Janusz Zygmunt Kamiński ([ˌjanuʂ kaˈmiɲskʲi]; born June 27, 1959) is a Polish cinematographer and director.

+He established a partnership with Steven Spielberg, working as a cinematographer of all of his films since 1993, winning one Academy Award for Best Cinematography for his work on his holocaust drama Schindler's List, and another one for the World War II epic Saving Private Ryan.

+Aside from a total of seven Academy Award nominations, he has also received five nominations from the BAFTA Awards, and six from the American Society of Cinematographers.

-In addition to his collaborations with Spielberg, he has also worked with Cameron Crowe, James L. Brooks, and Julian Schnabel.
-Kamiński has also moved into the field of directing, first with the horror film Lost Souls (2000), and the NBC series The Event (2011) and WE tv series The Divide (2014).
+In addition to his collaborations with Spielberg, he has also worked with Cameron Crowe, James L. Brooks, Julian Schnabel and John Krasinski.

+Kamiński has also worked in the field of directing, first with the horror film Lost Souls (2000), and the NBC series The Event (2011) and WE TV series The Divide (2014).

 In 2019, the American Society of Cinematographers included Schindler's List and Saving Private Ryan, both shot by Kamiński, on the list of the best-photographed films of the 20th century.

-Life and career
+Early life and education

-Kamiński was born in Ziębice, Poland, the son of mother, Jadwiga Celner, and father, Marian Kaminski.
+Kamiński was born in Ziębice, Poland, the son of mother, Jadwiga Celner, and father, Marian Kamiński.

 In 1981, he emigrated to the United States at the age of 21 after Prime Minister Jaruzelski imposed martial law.

 He attended Columbia College in Chicago from 1982 to 1987, graduating with a Bachelor of Arts degree, taking up filmmaking as a profession before attending to the AFI Conservatory, where he graduated with a Master of Fine Arts degree.

+He would then take his first opportunity filming and helping direct the music video for Club of Rome’s smash hit ‘Why Can't I Dance With Phil Donahue’.

+Career

 He worked under cinematographer Phedon Papamichael, first as a gaffer, and eventually as second unit director of photography.
 He shot numerous B-movies for directors Roger Corman and Katt Shea, as well as the romantic musical comedy Cool as Ice, starring Vanilla Ice.

 Kamiński was first discovered by Steven Spielberg in 1991.
 After seeing the television film Wildflower, Spielberg hired Kamiński to shoot Class of '61, a television film in which Spielberg served as producer.

-He twice won the Academy Award for Best Cinematography in the 1990s, for Schindler's List and Saving Private Ryan.
+He won twice the Academy Award for Best Cinematography in the 1990s, for Schindler's List and Saving Private Ryan.
 He has been nominated five additional times for Amistad, The Diving Bell and the Butterfly, War Horse, Lincoln, and West Side Story.
 In 2010, he was awarded the Franklin J. Schaffner Alumni Medal by the AFI Conservatory.

 Kamiński became a member of the American Society of Cinematographers (ASC) in 1994, but resigned in 2006.

+In 2018, Kamiński worried that professional cinematographers were digitally losing control of their own images.
+In 2010, Kamiński abandoned the Chris Curling female fighter pilot World War II project The Night Witch, and in 2012, Kamiński discussed directing a Los Angeles-based version of the drama "XXXXXX" but nothing became of it.